Igor Putin: Money laundering

 His retirement coincided with a criminal investigation in which over 30 million Russian roubles was allegedly stolen from the bank by its employees using IT technologies.
 The investigation accused a leading IT specialist of the bank, Mery Tevanyan of operating a large illegal business with the daily volume up to 500 million Russian roubles using bank's money.
 In March 2011, five days after conclusion of the investigations Igor Putin returned to the bank as a director.
 According to the bank he is not supposed to manage its daily operations.
 Igor Putin also keeps his position as a director of the AvtoVAZbank.

 In November 2013, the Central Bank of Russia revoked the banking licence of Master Bank following money-laundering scandals.
 Igor Putin was director of the Board of the bank at the time of the scandal, and had previously served as Vice-President.

 In 2014, a report by the Organized Crime and Corruption Reporting Project (OCCRP) exposed a $20-billion money-laundering scheme between Russian banks and the Moldovan bank Moldindconbank, scheme where the Russian Land Bank wired $5 billion to the Moldovan bank.
 Igor Putin was a director of Land Bank, and declared to Forbes Russia that he quit this position when he grew uncomfortable about the suspicious activities of the bank.
 Other banks associated with Igor Putin were involved in a massive money laundering scheme dubbed the Russian Laundromat.
 The system moved money through Putin's and other banks using fake loans between offshore, paper companies, bribed Moldovan judges and Moldovan and Latvian banks to move money out of Russia and into Europe.
 The UK company Lantana Trade LLP, owned by Igor Putin, was the company that triggered the attention of the whistleblower Howard Wilkinson who broke the story after he noticed Lantana Trade was filed dormant in the UK while millions of dollars were going in and out of the company's bank account in Estonia.
-The OCCRP originally exposed The operation involved $230 billion transferred through Danske Bank.
+The OCCRP originally exposed that the operation involved $230 billion transferred through Danske Bank.
 The Russky Zemelny Bank, in which Igor Putin was an investor, shut down that same year for suspicious activities related to a 20-billion money-laundering affair.
 Igor Putin resigned from the Board of Directors of the Russkiy Zemelny Bank, Promyshlenny Sberegatelny Bank and the construction company Yakut.

 In 2017, the banker Alexei Kulikov was arrested for illegally pumping $10 billion out of the country through Promersbank, a bank that held Igor Putin on its board at the time of this arrest.